Admission to School of Allied Health Professions

 - Emergency Medical Services

 Taking Allied Health A010 is the optimal method to determine career choice and is required to apply to a specific program.
 Students should take Allied Health A010 as early as possible and should take this course prior to completing other General Education or prerequisite classes.
-Admission criteria is based on a first-come, first-served basis and the priority criteria for acceptance is listed below in order of ranking:
+Admission criteria is based on program ready date order.
+Program ready dates are given to students who have completed all program requirements by the allied health counselor.
+Program requirements may include:

-- The dates of successful completion of specific program prerequisites and applicable General Education requirements.
+- The dates of successful completion of specific program prerequisites and general education courses

 - The date of application to the program through Allied Health A010.

-More specific information concerning the admission procedure can be found on the Allied Health website at http://www.orangecoastcollege.edu/academics/divisions/consumer_health/allied_health/Pages/default.aspx
+More specific information concerning the admission procedure can be found on the Allied Health website at:

 - Students should have adequate financial support so as not to jeopardize their academic achievement and clinical experiences by extensive outside employment.